suren-m/cw/labs/02_kubernetes/07_volumes_configmaps_and_secrets.md

   * Load from configmap ```<your-firstname>-myconfig``` ->  ```<your-firstname>-1``` in an environment variable called 'option'.
   * Load secret '<your-firstname>-mysecret' as a volume inside an nginx pod on path ```/etc/secrets```.

-4. Create / open a manifest file called `config-and-secrets.yaml`
+4. Create a new manifest file so we can test our `configmap` and our `secret`.
+Let's call the manifest `config-and-secrets.yaml` (Do a `New File` or open it on the editor from terminal as below)

     ```bash
     code config-and-secrets.yaml
     ```

-5. Pasting in the below manifest and save the file.
+5. Pasting in the below yaml manifest and save the file.

 > **Make sure to update `<your-firstname>` accordingly**

 > Spend a few minutes to fully understand the below manifest before proceeding further.
+As always, pay extra attention to indentation when pasting in.

 ```bash
 apiVersion: v1